aasthak108/MY-FIN/README.md

 #MyFinance

 My finance is a web-based application built with JavaScript, HTML, and CSS that allows users to track their income and expenses, manage transactions, and view their current balance.
-It provides a user-friendly interface for adding, editing, and deleting transactions, as well as generating a financial report.
+It provides a user-friendly interface for adding, editing, and deleting transactions, as well as generating a financial report and visualisation with chart.

 #Features